Admission to Háifoss is free

 A totally different viewpoint for Háifoss and Granni is from below.
 The gorge and both waterfalls become completely different when you see them from that angle.
 There is a marked trail from the parking lot to the bottom of the canyon, and if you have time during your visit in the summer, from June until the middle of September, this is highly recommended.
 Even though Háifoss is defined as one natural wonder and as one waterfall, it can convey a different experience based on the time of the visit, how you view it, and like always in Iceland, how the weather is during your visit.

-Access is not complicated but might take some effort
+Access is not complicated but might take some effort and slow driving at the end

 Access to this beautiful natural wonder is relatively easy, considering the location on the edge of the Highland.
-If you are traveling from Reykjavík, you take the Ring Road no. 1 east.
-After passing the town of Selfoss, you turn left onto Road no. 30 after approximately 16 kilometers.
-After 17 kilometers on Road no. 30, you turn right and east onto Road no. 32 and enter the great valley Þjórsárdalur, a place that is both rich in natural wonders and history.
+If you are traveling from Reykjavík, you take the Ring Road nr.
+1 east.
+After passing the town of Selfoss, you turn left onto Road nr.
+30 after approximately 16 kilometers.
+After 17 kilometers on Road nr.
+30, you turn right and east onto Road no. 32 and enter the great valley Þjórsárdalur, a place that is both rich in natural wonders and history.
 Ahead of you is a 45-kilometer drive to the 7-kilometer gravel road that leads to Háifoss.
 A road that is fine for any car during summer.

 Read my review I wrote as a Local Guide for Háifoss Waterfall